trinityball/trinityball/README.md

-# static
+# Trinity May Ball 2017 Static Site

-> Trinity May Ball Static Site
+> Built by Liam Gray for the Trinity May Ball 2017 Committee

 ## To get started